davidgasquez/handbook/content/concepts.md

 _"Simple, clear purpose and principles give rise to complex and intelligent behavior.
 Complex rules and regulations give rise to simple and stupid behavior"._ Dee Hock.

 To reach a goal, reduce friction or increase incentives/rewards.

+## Resources

+* [Tools for better thinking](https://untools.co/): Collection of thinking tools and frameworks to help you solve problems, make decisions and understand systems.
+*